Chopsquad DJ

 Darrell Gregory Jackson (born September 13, 1993), known professionally as Chopsquad DJ, is an American record producer, songwriter, and DJ.
 He is known for his frequent use of dark piano melodies in his beats.
 His stage name is adapted from his former role as the in-house DJ for record producer Young Chop's record label, ChopSquad.

 Chopsquad DJ has produced several hit songs throughout his career, such as "Took Her to the O", "Armed & Dangerous", "Crazy Story, Pt.
-3" and "All These Niggas" by King Von, "Wishing Well" by Juice Wrld, "What Happened To Virgil", "Decline", and "No Standards" by Lil Durk, "Topanga" by Trippie Redd, and "Young Grizzley World" by Tee Grizzley, Whole Sqaud Wearin Rick by tjvsdawrld And AirinHe was credited as executive producer for Tee Grizzley's album, Activated (2018) and King Von's album Welcome to O'Block (2020)—both of which peaked within the top ten of the Billboard 200.
+3" and "All These Niggas" by King Von, "Wishing Well" by Juice Wrld, "What Happened To Virgil", "Decline", and "No Standards" by Lil Durk, "Topanga" by Trippie Redd, "Young Grizzley World" by Tee Grizzley, and “FDO” by Pooh Shiesty.
+He was credited as executive producer for Tee Grizzley's album, Activated (2018) and King Von's album Welcome to O'Block (2020)—both of which peaked within the top ten of the Billboard 200.
 Lil Durk's song "What Happened to Virgil" remains his highest charting production on the US Billboard Hot 100—peaking at number 22.
 The song also received double platinum certification by the Recording Industry Association of America (RIAA).